iamriajul/adhan-dart/README.md

 [repo]: https://github.com/iamriajul/adhan-dart

 Adhan Dart is a well tested and well documented library for calculating Islamic prayer times.
 Adhan Dart is written to be compatible with Dart and Dart Native / Flutter / Android / iOS / Web etc... devices of all api versions.
 It has a small method overhead, and has no external dependencies.

 All astronomical calculations are high precision equations directly from the book [“Astronomical Algorithms” by Jean Meeus](https://www.willbell.com/math/mc1.htm).
 This book is recommended by the Astronomical Applications Department of the U.S. Naval Observatory and the Earth System Research Laboratory of the National Oceanic and Atmospheric Administration.

-Implementations of Adhan in other languages can be found in the parent repo [Adhan](https://github.com/batoulapps/Adhan).
+Implementations of Adhan in other languages can be found in the parent repo [Adhan](https://github.com/batoulapps/Adhan) .

 ## Usage

+#### `v2` branch supporting nullsafety.

 A simple usage example: